After your painting job is done you may have some leftover paint. The question now is: “What should you do with it?” Here are some alternatives:

 Concrete mix is inexpensive and will absorb moisture and the paint will dry like a brick.
 Depending on how full the can is, just add the absorbent to the can and mix it up.
 When the concrete mix has set, place the can, with the cover off, next to the regular garbage.
 As long as the hauler can see there is no liquid they will take it.

-Ace Hardware stores and The Home Depot sell a product which turns paint into a gell-like product.
+Ace Hardware stores and The Home Depot sell a product which turns paint into a gel-like product.
 They may also be able to help you dispose of excess paint.

 Oil based paints and paint thinners:

-Oil based paint, paint thinners and othher solvents should never be emptied onto the ground where they will contaminate the soil and leach into the groundwater.
-These items can be taken to the Household Hazardous Waste Site for safe disposal.
-They will NOT take any other kinds of paint.
+Oil based paint, paint thinners and other solvents should never be emptied onto the ground where they will contaminate the soil and leach into the groundwater.
+These items can only be taken to the Household Hazardous Waste Site for safe disposal.
+They will NOT take any other kinds of paint, empty or leaking paint containers.

 Latex Based Paint